-When I reach the Boulevard I go west on the sidewalk and I continue singing, bringing up the volume and noticing people noticing me.
-I go about three blocks and find a spot in front of a falafel joint closed for the night.
+When I reach the Boulevard I go west about three blocks and find a spot in front of a falafel joint closed for the night.
 I put my bucket upside-down and sit on it.
 I set my water bottle on the pavement close by and I take out one of the disposable cameras, wind it to the first frame and turn on the flash.
 People walk by and I yell out, “Hey, look at me, hey look at me!”
 I take reaction pictures for thirty minutes.
 “Hey look at me, God is dead, hey look at me!”
 It’s a nice collection of people.
 I finish up the first camera, 27 exposures, and move west a couple of blocks.

-I get comfy on my bucket and I spot young guy with a clunky DSLR, trying to be invisible and pointing his lens at me.
+I get comfy on my bucket and I spot young guy with a pricey DSLR, trying to be invisible and pointing his lens at me.
 I take a picture of him taking a picture of me.
-He approaches and tells me he does street photography in his spare time and Hollywood Boulevard is a great place to find humanity and is that what I’m doing?
-I tell him sort of, I’m working on a specific POV.
-He asks me if he can take pictures of me taking pictures and I say sure.
+He approaches and tells me he does street photography in his spare time and Hollywood Boulevard is a great place to find humanity.
+He asks if he can take pictures of me and I say sure.

 “Hey look at me, hey look at me!
-God is dead, God is dead!”
+God is dead!”

 “Hey, I’m Scot.
 How’s it going?”

-“I figure everyone with a camera takes pictures of homeless people, but homeless people don’t get to shoot the alternate view, so I’m doing it for them.”
+“Everyone takes pictures of homeless people, but homeless people don’t get to shoot the alternate view, so I’ve taken up the cause.”

-Gary tells me that’s cool and he’s glad I stopped by.
-He tells me America has been ruined by Americans and I don’t disagree.
-He tells me girls’ skirts have become too short and it’s not decent and I do disagree.
+Gary tells me that’s cool.
+He tells me America has been ruined by Americans and girls’ skirts have become too short.
 He tells me he took everything he owned in Delaware, put it in the front yard and walked away.
-He says the planet is doomed there is no God and I tell him that’s just what I’ve been saying.
+He says the planet is doomed and there is no God and I tell him that’s what I’ve been saying but nobody listens.

 “Okay, sorry.”
 I bring up the little camera and point it at her.
 “How about now?
-Can I take a picture now?”
+Can I have permission now?”

 People go by and I do my thing and Gary laughs.
-A friendly drunk and his wife tell me they’re here from Russia and they love America and they give me three dollars.
-I give it to Gary who says he loves Russian people because they know what’s real.
+A friendly drunk and his wife tell me they’re here from Russia and they love America and they give me three dollars which I give to Gary.
 I photograph a big bruiser with a babe on his arm and she tells him, Hey, that asshole just took a picture of me.
 Gary laughs and the bruiser turns and comes at me with both fists doubled so tight it looks like his knuckles are going to push through the skin.
 He gets in my face and says give me that camera and I tell him no fucking way.

 “You don’t take motherfuckin pictures,” he says.
 “You fuckin understand?”